efimfit/AntiFraud-DWH/README.md

 indicated below):
 ![](https://github.com/efimfit/AntiFraud-DWH/blob/main/%D0%91%D0%B5%D0%B7%D1%8B%D0%BC%D1%8F%D0%BD%D0%BD%D1%8B%D0%B9.jpg)

+### :page_facing_up: Table naming rules
+It is necessary to adhere to the following naming rules (to automate the check):
+* ITDE1. <CODE> _STG_ <TABLE_NAME> Tables for staging tables (initial load), intermediate allocation of an increment if required.
+Temporary tables, if such are required in the calculation, can also be added with this naming.
+You can choose an arbitrary name for the tables, but it is meaningful.
+* ITDE1. <CODE> _DWH_FACT_ <TABLE_NAME> Fact tables loaded into repository.
+The facts are the transactions themselves and the "black list" of passports.
+The name of the tables is the same as in the ER diagram.
+* ITDE1. <CODE> _DWH_DIM_ <TABLE_NAME> Dimension tables stored in SCD1 format.
+The name of the tables is the same as in the ER diagram.
+* ITDE1. <CODE> _REP_FRAUD Report table.
+* ITDE1. <CODE> _META_ <TABLE_NAME> Tables for storing metadata.
+You can choose an arbitrary name for the tables, but it is meaningful.

 ### :page_facing_up: Building a report
 Based on the results of the download, it is necessary to build a showcase daily reporting on fraudulent transactions.
 The showcase is built by accumulation,